Neil Fogarty, President

 The last book I read: First Ladies Fact Book, an in-depth biography of all the First Ladies of the United States.

 Most memorable customer story: There are so many.
 It is what I appreciate about my work – the opportunity to connect with people and learn their story.
 One story that stands out is the family of Joseph Desch.
 He invented a code breaking machine during WWII, which helped to shorten the war.
-He invented thermal paper and the stay-lit Christmas lights as well…and he was the Assistant Secretary of the Navy.
-A fascinating life and one that I was honored to help memorialize.
+Another customer, John Janning, invented thermal paper and the stay-lit Christmas lights as well.
+Another memorable customer was the Assistant Secretary of the Navy.
+All are fascinating lives and that I was honored to help memorialize.

 Another story that really moves me is from a family who lost their young daughter to illness.
 During her sickness, she told her mother she wanted a pretty monument with flowers.
 Her parents had the monument custom designed in the shape of a flower drawing the little girl.
 It was a truly remarkable monument.